ddddddO/gtree/README.md

    gtree mkdir [command options] [arguments...]

 OPTIONS:
-   --file value, -f value  specify the path to markdown file. (default: stdin) --dry-run, -d, --dr     dry run. detects node that is invalid for directory generation.
+   --file value, -f value                                       specify the path to markdown file. (default: stdin) --dry-run, -d                                                dry run. detects node that is invalid for directory generation. the order of the output and made directories does not always match. (default: false)
-      the order of the output and made directories does not always match. (default: false) --extension value, -e value, --ext value [ --extension value, -e value, --ext value ]  set this option if you want to create file instead of directory. for example, if you want to generate files with ".go" extension: "-e .go" --target-dir value  set this option if you want to specify the directory you want to make directory. (default: current directory)
+   --extension value, -e value [ --extension value, -e value ]  set this option if you want to create file instead of directory. for example, if you want to generate files with ".go" extension: "-e .go"
+   --target-dir value                                           set this option if you want to specify the directory you want to make directory. (default: current directory)
    --help, -h                                                   show help
 ```

 #### Try it!